Best bike chain lube 2025: Increase efficiency and lower your servicing costs

 Water from a wet ride will carry contaminants into your chain links and there they will stay, wearing your chain from the inside unless they are removed and contamination is reset.
 You should therefore try to avoid just re-lubricating your chain after a wet ride if you can help it.

-After a wet ride ideally try to clean your chain and remove as much contamination as you can.
+After a wet ride, ideally try to clean your chain and remove as much contamination as you can.
 Start by wiping down the outside, then you can use a spray degreaser to keep the chain on the bike, or remove it and essentially repeat the submersion bath in chain degreaser or white spirits etc until the liquid remains clear.
 You can refer to the ZF maintenance guide to help you here.

 What's the best way to apply drip lube?

 If you're applying a drip chain lube i.e. one from a bottle in liquid form.
 Just apply a decent drop of oil to each chain link.
-Some manufacturers recommended applying a lubricant twice, so heed their own instructions in some cases.
+Some manufacturers recommend applying a lubricant twice, so heed their own instructions in some cases.
 You don't need any lubricant on the cassette or chainrings directly.
 Wipe off any excess lubricant on the outside of a chain with a cloth, too little in the name of cleanliness and you won't get very good lubricant penetration into each link which will actually increase wear.
 So disregard videos online where people are applying the tiniest drop of oil to a spotless chain.
 Wear rates just after this can be some of the highest.

 How do we test the best bike chain lube?

 I researched independent testing website reports to help me narrow down the best-performing drip lubricants that had been independently tested, guaranteeing the inclusion of proven, top-level products in this guide.
-I also spoke to manufacturers directly where I had additional questions or queries on the products themselves.
+I also spoke to manufacturers directly when I had additional questions or queries on the products themselves.

 I then prepared brand new or very lightly used chains so they were as clean as I could possibly get them using white spirit and isopropyl alcohol and applied each lubricant as per the manufacturer's instructions.
 I then spent some time riding each chain to see how the lubricant performed in the real world, noting drivetrain noise, speed and longevity.